tiffrobo/exchange-new/README.md

 2. sass files need the front matter bars (_ prefix)

-In order for the form processing to work, the php scripts must have access to an environment variable `DSX_SUBMISSIONS_DIR` which defines the absolute path to the directory in which form csvs should be stored.
+### Configuration

+The application is configured via environment variables.

+* `DSX_HOME` - the absolute path to the directory where the system can store its data.
 This directory should be above the webroot.
 It must have a trailing slash.
+* `DSX_KEY_FINGERPRINT` - the PGP key fingerprint that all form submissions should be encrypted for.

+Inside `DSX_HOME` there must be two sub folders:

+* `submissions/` - the directory in which form csvs should be stored.
+* `gnupg/` - the gnupg home directory that stores the public key.
+This directory should also be configured with a gnupg keyring containing the public DSX key.

 If this directory is in the project root, it needs to be added to the "exclude" list in _config.yml so that jekyll doesn't compile the submissions into `_site`.
 It should also be added to `.gitignore`.

+#### Example Configuration

 If you are using php-fpm to execute the PHP scripts, then you should ensure the conf (`/etc/php/7.0/fpm/pool.d/www.conf`) has lines like:

 ```
 clear_env = no
+env[DSX_HOME] = /var/lib/dsx/
-env[DSX_SUBMISSIONS_DIR] = /var/lib/dsx/submissions/
+env[DSX_KEY_FINGERPRINT] = 556EE3FF01581B9FB16FB8540CD6D25C98935397
 ```

 ### Resources